tBuLi/kingdon/docs/usage.rst

     >>> u ^ v
     (u1*v2 - u2*v1) * e12

-We see that *in the case of vectors* the product is equal to the sum of the inner and exterior, but this is **not the definition of the product**.
+We see that *in the case of vectors* the product is equal to the sum of the inner and exterior.

 Since vectors in 2DVGA represent reflections in lines through the origin, we can reflect the line :code:`v` in the line :code:`u` by using conjugation: